Criticism of outer religion

 In the last century, new Christian movements arose and parallel several indian religious movements with millions of people.

 But even modern western evangelistic churches (I don't even speak of Jehovah's Witnesses or similar) and various religious mass movements in the Orient and Asia cannot help over the decline of religiosity.
 Unfortunately, in these communities there is a complete lack of understanding of the founder's original religion, which is interpreted in its own modern sense.
+A bad example of such brainwashing is scientology, which is an expensive and not a helpful organization nor a spiritual religion.

 On the basis of the interpretations of these modern successors, a misunderstood religion is practiced, which is only externally religious and frozen in rituals, without elevating the core of the human being or even fasting like the Pharisees and observing the commandments according to their form.